aollivierre/PowerShell-Youtube-dl/README.md

 `4   - Settings`

 This option brings the user to the settings menu.
 The primary purpose of the settings menu is to allow the user to set ffmpeg conversion options.
+These ffmpeg options have no effect when running the script from the command line.
 Below is a description of each setting:

 	'Use archive file?'
 		ID:		1